Mbed-TLS/mbedtls/docs/architecture/psa-migration/md-cipher-dispatch.md

 #### Hardware accelerator vendor user stories

 As a vendor of a platform with hardware acceleration for some crypto,
-I want to build Mbed TLS which uses my hardware wherever relevant,
+I want to build Mbed TLS in a way that uses my hardware wherever relevant,
 so that my customers maximally benefit from my hardware.

 As a vendor of a platform with hardware acceleration for some crypto,